Mary Barber: Champion of AMR surveillance

 As figure 3.1.2 shows, Barber's policies proved highly effective in controlling the rise of drug-resistant staphylococcal infection in the hospital.
 Back in October 1957, before Barber's measures had been put into place, the incidence of staphylococcal infections resistant to penicillin and tetracycline, another antibiotic, had reached 70 per cent and the incidence of infections responsive to penicillin had decreased to 12 per cent.
 By June 1959 the incidence of infections resistant to penicillin and tetracycline in surgical wards had declined to 36 per cent, while that of infections that were sensitive to penicillin had risen to 48 per cent.

-Figure 3.3.2: Results from implementation of Barber's antibiotics policies in Hammersmith Hospital (Credit: Barber, Beard, Elmes, Williams, figures 1 and 2).
+Figure 3.3.2: Results from implementation of Barber's antibiotics policies in Hammersmith Hospital (Credit: Barber, Dutton, Beard et al, figures 1 and 2).

 The two graphs highlight the decline in resistance to penicillin, tetracycline and erythromycin that was recorded in staphylococci bacteria tested in the laboratory following the implementation of Barber's strict controls around the use of antibiotics at Hammersmith Hospital between October 1957 and June 1959.